Unity-Technologies/facial-ar-remote/readme.md

 3. Stream source can only connect to a single stream reader.

 4. Some network setups cause an issue with DNS lookup for getting IP addresses of the server computer.

+Note: History edits were made on 10/29/2018.
+If you cloned this repository before that date, please rebase before submitting a Pull Request.